JGBs mostly firm after strong demand at 2-year sale

-TOKYO, June 27 Japanese government bonds mostly firmed on Tuesday, bolstered by strong demand at an auction of two-year notes.
+TOKYO, June 27 (Reuters) - Japanese government bonds mostly firmed on Tuesday, bolstered by strong demand at an auction of two-year notes.

 The 10-year cash JGB yield fell half a basis point to 0.045 percent, while the September 10-year JGB futures contract finished up 0.13 point at its session high of 150.62.